-Sore wrists and hands can be a common problem that e-Bikers face.
+Sore wrists and hands can be a common problem that e-bike riders face.

 But what exactly causes it, and how does one avoid this from becoming a persisting problem?

 There are a variety of factors that contribute as well as effective prevention tactics.
-This article will outline the main causes behind hand and wrist pain stemmed from e-Biking, and how this issue can be mitigated.
+This article will outline the main causes behind hand and wrist pain stemmed from riding an e-bike, and how this issue can be mitigated.

-Why one may have sore wrists and hands while e-cycling?
+Why one may have sore wrists and hands while riding an e-bike?

 Sore hands and wrists can be caused by numerous things, but to properly understand it, first one needs to understand the anatomy of the area affected.

 The ulnar nerve, which runs from the wrist to the shoulder, is a nerve whose main function is the movement in the hand (source).
 This is the nerve that is typically affected by wrist and hand pain associated with cycling.

 Another contributing factor is having one’s hands staying in the same place while riding, in addition to road vibrations cyclists endure while riding, which transmit to the hands and wrists.
 Ulnar neuropathy, also known as ulnar nerve palsy or handlebar palsy, usually results in tingling or numbness in the hands.

 Easy Tip: Ultimately, it all comes down to the way you position your weight while you ride, which is also inherently linked to the way your e-Bike is adjusted in correlation to your body.